 Relative to their conventionally-produced counterparts, standards-based crops require a different combination of inputs, and their adoption can result in different yields, and frequently sell at a different price, leading to a direct impact on the farm incomes of households.
-Below we review studies that assess the impact of standards-based cotton cultivation on several economic outcomes such as input use, yields, incomes, social outcomes such as health, unpaid female labour, and child labour.
+Below we review studies that assess the impact of standards-based cotton cultivation on several economic outcomes such as input use, yields, incomes, social outcomes such as health, unpaid female labour, and child labour, and environmental outcomes, such as field emissions, acidification, eutrophication, human and eco-toxicity, and greenhouse gases.